-You can pop-out the Coding panel into a separate window by clicking the Pop-out button.
+You can open the Coding panel in a separate window by clicking Pop-out ().
 Once you pop out the Coding panel, you can move it to a second monitor, while continuing to view the Code Request Listing and Code Request Properties panel on your primary monitor.

-To move the Coding panel back onto the Code Request Listing page, close the Coding panel’s window.
+To move the Coding panel back onto the Code Request Listing page, close the window.